 - Crumble the toasted nori into the base of a blender along with the bonito flake.
 UseÂ the pulse setting and a combination of blending on high and low to achieveÂ a fine flakey consistency.

 - Pour the blended nori and bonito into a bowl and toss with the toasted sesame seeds and sugar until evenly combined.
 Transfer to a jar with a tight-fitting lid, store in a cool, dry place out of direct sunlight for up to two months.

 Tomago Kake Gohan is one of my all-time favorite breakfasts!
-Top freshly cooked rice with homemade furikake seasoning, soy sauce, and a raw egg yolk!
+Top freshly cooked rice with homemade furikake, soy sauce, and raw egg yolk!